intel/nauta/docs/user-guide/actions/template_packs.md

 By convention, the definitions contained in the `values.yaml` file typically reference parameters that are intended to be customized by end-users, so in most cases it is safe to manipulate those without corrupting the pack.

-**Note:** This is in contrast to parameters _not_ intended for customization; these parameters typically live within the templates themselves.
+**Note:** This is in contrast to parameters _not_ intended for customization.
+In addition, these parameters typically live within the templates themselves.

 ## Altering Parameters Listed in the YAML File